System Design Space

 versioned write

-Update is committed as a new policy version with rollout guards.
+The update is committed as a new policy version and passes release-time validation.

 Invalidate Cache